dwil2444/dwil2444.github.io/content/posts/mle.md

 ##### A Quick Note on Log-Likelihood:

 The natural logarithm: $\log(x) / \ln(x)$ is a monotonically increasing function.
 Maximising the log-likelihood is equivalent to maximising the likelihood.
-**N.B.** The natural log is typically easier to differentiate and is more convenient to optimise in finding the MLE.
+**N.B.** The natural $\log$ is typically easier to differentiate and is more convenient to optimise in finding the MLE.